 The unchillfiltered Nadurra (Gaelic for natural) Range at around 60% - released in batches which vary slightly in strength.

-there are quite a number of independent bottlings of Glenlivet, Gordon & MacPhail release a number of different ages under the George G Smith's Glenlivet name - and they have also bottled a 70yo Glenlivet (45.9%, distilled 1940) - one of the oldest whiskies ever bottled commercially.
+There are quite a number of independent bottlings of Glenlivet, Gordon & MacPhail release a number of different ages under the George & JG Smith's Glenlivet name - currently including a 1949 vintage.
+G&M have also bottled a 70yo Glenlivet (45.9%, distilled 1940) - one of the oldest whiskies ever bottled commercially.
 As you will see from its number, Glenlivet was the second distillery that the SMWS ever bottled, and they are still doing so.

 Nearest Bike shops Slochd (32 miles), Grantown (18), Elgin (27), Forres (27) Aviemore (32)